revathyanilkumar/-AI-Health-Assistant/README.md

 ✅ Uses Mistral model
 ✅ Concise answers

-1.Installation & Setup Instructions
+1.Installation & Setup Instructions:
                Create virtual environment

                Install requirements

                Run Streamlit app

 2. Usage Example

-Show one or two example questions and answers — this helps people quickly understand the app.
-Example:
+    the communication between user and ai
 **User:** What are the symptoms of dehydration?
 **AI:** Common symptoms include dizziness, dry mouth, and reduced urine output.

-3.Project Structure
+3.Project Structure:

-Provide a simple directory tree showing the main files and folders.

               AI-Health-Assistant/
                            │
                            ├── model.py
                            ├── api.py

-4.Technologies Used
+4.Technologies Used:

-List all main tools and libraries:

        Python 🐍

       Streamlit 🌐

       Hugging Face Transformers 🤗

        PyTorch ⚙️

-5.Disclaimer

-You must include this for health-related apps:
+5.Disclaimer:
           ⚠️ This project is for educational purposes only and not a substitute for professional medical advice.

-6. Author Section

-Add your details (name, short bio, and social links).
-Example:

-👩‍💻 **Revathy Anil Kumar**
-MCA Graduate | Data & AI Enthusiast
-📍 Kerala, India

-7.License

-If it’s public, add a simple license note:
+7.License:

            📄 Licensed under the MIT License — free to use and modify.

-8. Acknowledgments
+8. Acknowledgments:

-Credit tools or inspirations:

-Built using Hugging Face Transformers and Streamlit.
+            Built using Hugging Face Transforms and Streamlit.